-Password and access: To prevent unauthorized access, devices must lock itself and require authentication using the strongest features available on the device.
+Password and access: To prevent unauthorized access, devices must lock themselves and require authentication using the strongest features available on the device.
 A minimum standard would require a typed password of at least six characters or numbers, though some devices utilize fingerprint or other biometric technologies.

-Disallowed apps and/or websites: This organization does not allow staff to access the following apps and/or websites during work hours: TikTok, Facebook, Zoomerang, Tellonym, Bigo, IMVU, sites are school-bas Houseparty, Askfm, any website with content that may be deemed offensive.
-In addition, as our sites are school-based, restrictions regarding access are also controlled by the Hernando County School Districts acceptable use policies po7540.03 and po7540.04
+Disallowed apps and/or websites: This organization does not allow staff to access the following apps and/or websites during work hours: TikTok, Zoomerang, Tellonym, Bigo, IMVU, Houseparty, Askfm, any website with content that may be deemed offensive.
+In addition, as our sites are school-based, restrictions regarding access are also controlled by the Hernando County School Districts acceptable use policies po7540.03 and po7540.04.

-12.0 Transportation Policy
+10.0 Transportation Policy